Caltech-AMBER/obelisk/docs/source/using_obelisk.rst

         callback_group: None

-Now we configure our Controller node. ``impl`` gives the implementation language, and ``executable`` tells us what the name is of the executable with ``main`` in it.
+Now we configure our Controller node. ``pkg`` gives the name of the package containing the Obelisk node, and ``executable`` tells us what the name is of the executable with ``main`` in it.
 Now we need to configure all of the Components in this node.
 Publishers and subscribers have the following options.

 - ``ros_parameter`` gives the string name of the ros parameter declared in the code.
-This is how the launch file get these options to the correct node.
+This is how the launch file gets these options to the correct node.
 - ``topic`` gives the string topic name that will either be published or subscribed to.
 - ``msg_type`` gives the type of message we want to publish or subscribe to. **Note this is only ever used in the Python implementation.
 In C++ the message type must be specified in the code as a templated parameter.**
-- ``key`` TBD
+- ``key`` gives the string key associated with the component if not already specified in the code implementation. **Note this is only ever used in the Python implementation.
+In C++, the key must be specified during component declaration time.**
-- ``history_depth`` (optional) gives the number of messages to hold in teh queue before deleting additional messages.
+- ``history_depth`` (optional) gives the number of messages to hold in the queue before deleting additional messages.
 If this not set we the use the default value of 10.
 - ``callback_group`` (optional) gives the string name of the callback group to use.
 The callback groups can be configured within this configuration file.
 If no value is specified, then the node's default callback group is used.
-- ``non_obelisk`` (optional) determine whether this node can publish non-obelisk messages. **Note if this is set to true, then this may cause problems with the interfaces, so only use if you are sure this is what you need.** If no value is specified, then the default value of `False` is used.
+- ``non_obelisk`` (optional) determine whether this node can publish non-Obelisk messages. **Note if this is set to true, then this may cause problems with the interfaces, so only use if you are sure this is what you need.** If no value is specified, then the default value of `False` is used.

 Timers have the following options.

 - ``ros_parameter`` gives the string name of the ros parameter declared in the code.
-This is how the launch file get these options to the correct node.
-- ``timer_period_sec`` gives the period of the timer in seconds
+- ``timer_period_sec`` gives the period of the timer in seconds.
 - ``callback_group`` (optional) gives the string name of the callback group to use.
 The callback groups can be configured within this configuration file.
 If no value is specified, then the node's default callback group is used.

 This is repeated for every non-system node in the block diagram, which in this case is just an additional estimator.